-Grammy Award nominee Blake Shelton returns to "The Voice" in season seven with the incredible accomplishment of being the coach for three of the first four champions: Danielle Bradbery, Cassadee Pope and Jermaine Paul.
+Grammy Award nominee Blake Shelton returns to "The Voice" in Season 8 with the incredible accomplishment of being the coach for four champions: current winner Craig Wayne Boyd, Danielle Bradbery, Cassadee Pope and Jermaine Paul.

 His impressive credentials as a country music superstar were well-established long before "The Voice" came into his life: Shelton is a four-time CMA Awards' Vocalist of the Year and his platinum-selling 2013 release, "Based on a True Story...," was named Album of the Year.

 Just off the heels of his multi-week No. 1 smash hit, "Boys 'Round Here," the follow-up single "Mine Would Be You" raced to the top of the charts to mark his 15th No. 1 - and 10th consecutive No. 1 - single.
 "Mine Would Be You" topped the charts for three weeks, making it one of the longest-charting country singles of 2013.

 Shelton has earned a host of other awards and nominations, including three Grammy nominations in 2013 for country album of the year, country solo performance and country song of the year for "Mine Would Be You."
 His infectious multi-week No.1 hit, "Honey Bee" still holds the record for the fastest-selling digital platinum single for a male country solo artist.